SensorsINI/v2e/README.md

-conda activate v2e # activate your env with pytoch already installed by conda git clone https://github.com/SensorsINI/v2e cd v2e python -m pip install -e . # use pip to install requirements from setup.py in user mode (so your edits to source files in v2e take effect immeediately
+conda activate v2e # activate your env with pytoch already installed by conda git clone https://github.com/SensorsINI/v2e cd v2e python -m pip install -e . # use pip to install requirements from setup.py in user mode (so your edits to source files in v2e take effect immediately
 ```

 + If you want an additional Windows GUI interface, you will need to install [Gooey](https://github.com/chriskiehl/Gooey) package.
 This package works the best on Windows: